 Prior to joining the Center for Creative Leadership, Katya was a postdoctoral scholar at the University of California, Berkeley, where she focused her training on the personalization of treatment for anxiety and depression.
 She then was a postdoctoral fellow at Stanford University, where she expanded her personalization research to include emotion regulation and behavioral assessment.

 Katya is a Research Postdoc at the Center for Creative Leadership.
 She is interested in applying her knowledge of personalization research to leadership development.
 She is also interested in exploring the role of emotion regulation in the relationship between cognitive distrotions and important workplace outcomes in leaders.

 Areas of Expertise

-Neuroscience and Leadership, Clinical Psychology, Personalization, Mindfulness, Cognitive and Behavioral Therapy
+Emotion, Emotion Regulation, Clinical Psychology, Personalization, Mindfulness, Cognitive Behavioral Therapy

-Katya is a member of the Association for Contextual Behavioral Science and the Society for Industrial and Organizational Psychology.
+Katya is a member of the Society for Industrial and Organizational Psychology.